ndm767/bfInterpreter/README.md

 * -o = output file
 # output files
 if you would like the interpreter to write to an output file as well as the command line, specify an output file with -o
+# debug mode
+if you would like to see the final cell values and some other misc info, then turn on debug mode